What is the best VPN in 2023?

 A VPN can be installed on various devices from your router, gaming console, smart TV, Raspberry Pi, Chromecasts and even a Kindle Fire.

 One advantage of enabling a VPN on your router is that your entire WiFi network is then protected by the VPN.
 So all devices connected in your network will use the service.
 In case your subscription limits you to a few devices, this is a great way to go around that issue.
+There are online services that sell routers which are pre-flashed, or already set up and good-to-go with the VPN of your choice.

 For casual users, there are even browser extensions.
 A simple one-click solution built into the browser – it can’t get any simpler.